Bremen City State Bremen, Germany Travel Guide

 Include plasters, pain relievers, sanitizing wipes, allergy relief medicine.

-Dial 112 for paramedics, fire, or police – this amount works throughout Europe.
+Dial 112 for paramedics, fire, or police – this number works throughout Europe.

-For non-emergency visits to the doctor, your travel insurance provider suggests clinics.
+For non-emergency doctor visits, your travel insurance provider suggests clinics.
 Many German doctors speak English.

 Pharmacies (Apotheke), marked by a red 'A,' sell prescription and over-the-counter medicines.
 They offer basic health advice.